jessecambon/jessecambon.github.io/_posts/2019-12-8-practical-tidy-evaluation.md

   - The [syms](https://rlang.r-lib.org/reference/sym.html) function and
     the “\!\!\!” operator are used for passing a list of variables as a function argument.
-In prior examples “\!\!” was used to evaluate a single group by variable and now we use “\!\!\!” to evaluate a list of group by variables.
+In prior examples “\!\!” was used to evaluate a single group by variable; we now use “\!\!\!” to evaluate a list of group by variables.
 One quirk is that to use the “syms” function we will need to pass the variable names in quotes.
-  - Columns created in the “summarize” function are named with a combination of the variable name passed in “measure\_name” and a string using the “\!\!” and “:=” operators and the “str\_c” function from [stringr](https://stringr.tidyverse.org/).
+  - The walrus operator “:=” is again used to create new columns, but now the column names are defined with a combination of a variable name stored in a function argument and another string ("\_min" and "\_max" below).
+We use the “enquo” and “as\_label” functions to extract the string variable name from “measure\_var” and store it in “measure\_name” and then use the “str\_c” function from [stringr](https://stringr.tidyverse.org/) to combine strings.
 You can use similar code to build your own column names from variable name inputs and strings.

 Our new function is defined below and is first called to group by the “cyl” variable and then called to group by the “am” and “vs” variables.
-Note that the “\!\!\!” operator and “syms” function can be used with either a list of strings or a single string.
+Note that the “\!\!\!” operator and “syms” function can be used with either a list of strings or a single string. {% raw %}

 ``` r
 get_stats <- function(data,groupby_vars,measure_var) {